 - Find a person or service willing to retrieve your mail (see below)…

-Finding a Person or Service Willing to Retrieve Your Mail
+Finding a Person Willing to Retrieve Your Mail

-- Mail Forwarding Services – There are many mail forwarding services designed specifically for RVers.
-These services all give you a mailbox where you can have mail delivered to, they throw out the junk mail, and then create photographic scans which you can view online.
-Then you decide which pieces to have forwarded to you, and which to throw out.
+There are many mail forwarding services designed specifically for RVers.
+These services all give you a mailbox where you can have mail delivered to.
+Someone at the service gets your mail and usually throws out the junk mail.
+Then they create photographic scans of your remaining mail which you can view online.
+You decide which pieces to have forwarded to you, and which to throw out.
 MyRVmail.com, Escapees, Good Sam, St. Brendan’s Isle, all offer these services.
 There are many others too.

-- If you plan to boondock in the same general area for several months, get a PO Box at the closest U.S. Post Office.
-PO Boxes are very cheap, and they now have a mobile app that let’s you monitor your box.
-Even with a small PO Box, you can have large packages delivered at no extra cost.
+If you plan to boondock in the same general area for a month or more, get a PO Box at the closest U.S. Post Office.
+PO Boxes are very cheap, usually about $30.00 for a three-month period.
+You don’t have to stay camped nearby for the entire three-months; you can leave earlier anytime you want.
+The US Postal Service now has a mobile app that let’s you monitor your box.

 Using Post Office General Delivery